 It is desirable to hide as much complexity as possible from system developers.
 Ideally, complex tasks (such as mapping signals to memory areas or bus messages, or producing schedules or timing analysis) should be performed by tools.

 2.3 Derived Requirements

-Here, we present two implied requirements, i.e. requirements that we have synthesised from the requirements in sections 2.1 and 2.2, but that are not explicit requirements from industry.
+Here, we present requirements that we have synthesised from the requirements in sections 2.1 and 2.2, but that are not explicit requirements from industry.

 2.3.1 Source Code Components